sunnyvalechha/Devops-Prep/README.md

 12. idempotency

 # Docker
 What is side car container and when to use one?

+**Dockerfile**

+FROM ubuntu / Centos / tomcat / golang                 # Represent the base Image.
+This command executes first when we start building the Image.

+WORKDIR /app                                           # Once the source code build, will store in this directory

+COPY <source> <destination>                            # Copy the dependencies from local system to image

+RUN apt-get update && pip install requirement.txt      # Execute commands while creating image

+ENTRYPOINT ["python3"]                                 # When we start the container the script or command mentioned here is executed (Cannot over write)

+CMD ["manage.py", "runserver", "0.0.0.0:8000"]         # Start the process inside the container (Can be over write)

 # Kubernetes